-The Project Description is the primary source of information for the Project Advisory Committee (PAC) to understand how your proposal addresses four Review Criteria, and thus determine its rank among other proposals for funding.
+The Project Description is the primary source of information for the Project Advisory Committee (PAC) to understand how your proposal addresses four Review Criteria and rank the proposals for funding.
 In the layout described below, each Review Criterion is accompanied by bullet statements that the PAC will consider.
 Suggestions of what the Project Leader might include in the Project Description, are shown in blue italics.
 Please use Font 11 Calibri or Arial, and 1" margins on standard paper 8.5"x11" in portrait format.